vmware/cloud-director-extension-standard-library/add-on/multi-instance-skeleton/index.md

 }
 ```

-UI Plugins are always deployed with the first add-on instance installation and removed with the last removed instance.
-They are shared between all instances.
-This `ui-plugin` holds its sources under `ui` add-on project folder and when installed will be published by default only to the provider under the default tenant.
+UI Plugins immutable elements are automatically deployed with the installation of the first add-on instance and removed when the last instance is deleted.
+They are shared across all instances.

+The `ui-plugin` is stored under the `ui` add-on project folder and, upon installation, is published by default only to the provider under the default tenant.

 ```yaml
 elements: